 Once the COFUND proposal is selected to be funded, the applying organisation will open up a call to select researchers to enroll its doctoral or fellowships programmes.

-There are 11 of these programmes which still have remaining calls to be launched aiming at recruiting 58 early stage researchers and 330 experienced researchers.
+In 2019, there are 31 ongoing COFUND programmes in Spain, 11 of them still have remaining calls to be launched aiming at recruiting over 90 early stage researchers and over 230 experienced researchers.

 In the following map you will find information about these future calls.

 For further details about these programmes check our publication Ongoing_MSCA_COFUND_CALLS_SPAIN_2018 (629.79 KB) .